JohnDoe-collab-stack/LogicDissoc/Readme.md

 | transcend  -- delta ≠ 0, 1
 ```

-which re-encodes the behaviour of `delta` and is then used to classify numerical codes (e.g. cuts and bits).
+which re-encodes the behavior of `delta` and is then used to classify numerical codes (cuts, bits, etc.).

 ---

 ## 1. Foundational viewpoint: reference systems, not absolute foundations

-LogicDissoc starts from a simple stance:
+LogicDissoc starts from a simple observation:

-* There is no global, all-encompassing “final” theory where everything is decided.
+* There is no global final theory in which everything is decided.
-* In practice, we always reason **relative to a reference system**:
+* In practice, one always reasons **relative to a reference system**:

-  * a background theory (PA, ZFC, a type theory, a piece of QFT, …),
+  * a background theory (PA, ZFC, a type system, a fragment of QFT, …),
   * a class of admissible models,
-  * and an internal notion of truth.
+  * a notion of internal truth.

 In the library, such a reference system is represented by: